-Even if you will be covered by the CARE Acts relief until September 30, 2020, if you need to adjust your IDR payment you should do so soon.
-This will ensure that wants your monthly payments start again after September, the payment amount will be affordable.
+Even if you will be covered by the CARE Acts relief until January 31, 2021, if you need to adjust your IDR payment you should do so soon.
+This will ensure that when your monthly payments start again after January, the payment amount will be affordable.

 What should I do if I am pursuing Public Service Loan Forgiveness (PSLF)?